Insider Guide: Palm Springs, California

 Sunset’s Insider Guide series highlights seasonal diversions and secret travel tips from local experts.
 Follow along as we learn where to eat, drink, stay, and shop.

-Meet the insider: Christine Soto, owner of Dead or Alive Bar + Shop
+Meet the insider: Christine Soto, former owner of the deeply missed Dead or Alive Bar + Shop

 WHERE TO EAT:

 Soto is a fan of Bar Cecil, which is currently the hottest ticket in town.
 The intimate restaurant is led by chef Gabriel Woo, who was born and raised in Palm Springs.
 Try the deviled eggs and onion tart; or just order The Fifty Dollar Martini: The Beluga vodka cocktail is served alongside a deviled egg with caviar.

 Head down Interstate 10 to Whitewater Preserve, a sprawling, lush oasis that’s nearly 3,000 acres.
 There’s free hiking around the Pacific Crest Trail, or you can dip your toes in the river.

 It doesn’t get better than a poolside room at the adults-only Sparrows Lodge.
 Soto also likes to hop over to Two Bunch Palms, a mineral hot springs resort and spa in Desert Hot Springs.

 Two locals are behind the city’s only brewery, Las Palmas, where you’ll find a quaint outdoor patio and low-ABV table beer.
 After that, grab a Game Changer cocktail made with gin, cucumber, and onion brine at Truss & Twine.
 It’s attached to the acclaimed restaurant Workshop Kitchen + Bar.

 Bohemian-chic home goods and apparel abound at Thick as Thieves, a downtown boutique.
 Soto also heads to Rancho Relaxo in nearby Rancho Mirage for accessories and decor.